 - !Not booking Eating House 1849 and Merriman's in advanceboth open reservations 90 days ahead and fill quickly.
 Walk-in availability at peak dinner times is minimal.

-- !Renting a car and then discovering Kauai's one-road realitythe coastal highway (Route 56) cannot be driven end-to-end; the Na Pali Coast blocks the north shore connection to the south.
+- !Renting a car and then discovering Kauai's one-road realitythe coastal highway (Route 56) cannot be driven end-to-end; The Na Pali Coast blocks the north shore connection to the south.
 All north-to-south driving goes through the interior.
 Account for this in day-trip planning.

 What to pack